wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

    Total Run Time (sec):      0.2
 ```

-This is latest test result summary from all Test Runners for the login user.
-The interval time shown here is the elapsed time from starting the Test Runner until the first assertion was executed.
-The total run time is the elapsed time from start to finish for the Test Runner.
+This is latest test result summary from all test runner packages for the login user.
+The interval time shown here is the elapsed time from starting the test runner package until the first assertion was executed.
+The total run time is the elapsed time from start to finish for the test runner package.
 The report confirms that one assertion was executed for SIMPLE_TEST_RUNNER and it passed.
 All tests passed, so the test yield is 100%.

 ## WT_TEXT_REPORT Display Levels